sv5033/first/readme.md

 ## sem 5
-This repository is for learning purpose
+this is only for enjoy purpose.